Ultimate Coral Springs Real Estate Investing Guide for 2026

 Economy

-The citizens in Coral Springs earn an average salary of in a state where the average salary is , with wages averaging throughout the United States.
+The employees in Coral Springs receive an average salary of in a state whose average salary is , with wages averaging throughout the US.

-Coral Springs has an unemployment average of , whereas the state registers the rate of unemployment at and the nationwide rate at .
+Coral Springs has an unemployment rate of , while the state registers the rate of unemployment at and the United States' rate at .

 All in all, the poverty rate in Coral Springs is .
-The state poverty rate is , with the US poverty rate at .
+The total poverty rate across the state is , and the national rate stands at .

 Economy Quick Stats